awsdocs/aws-parallelcluster-user-guide/doc_source/fsx-section.md

 ## `data_compression_type`<a name="fsx-data-compression-type"></a>

 **\(Optional\)** Specifies the FSx for Lustre data compression type\.
 This corresponds to the [DataCompressionType](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-fsx-filesystem-lustreconfiguration.html#cfn-fsx-filesystem-lustreconfiguration-datacompressiontype) property\.
-For more information, see [FSx for Lustre data compression](https://docs.aws.amazon.com/fsx/latest/LustreGuide/data-compression.html) in the *FSx for Lustre User Guide*\.
+For more information, see [FSx for Lustre data compression](https://docs.aws.amazon.com/fsx/latest/LustreGuide/data-compression.html) in the *Amazon FSx for Lustre User Guide*\.

 The only valid value is `LZ4`\.
 To disable data compression, remove the `data\_compression\_type` parameter\.